Drekahshi/HISA-PEOPLES-CHAIN/umojahisa.md

 ### Primary Revenue Streams

 #### Tokenization as a Service (TaaS)
 Umoja provides asset owners (individuals, companies, institutions) with a platform to tokenize real estate, land, infrastructure bonds, and other RWAs.
-Revenue from token listing fees, token issuance services, legal compliance onboarding, and valuation.
+Revenue from token listing fees, token issuance services, legal compliance onboarding, and valuation.Leasehold land will be bought by UMOJA tokenised and then enable interested parties to fractionally own a diversified asset

 #### Transaction & Protocol Fees
 Small fees on trades, staking, lending, and liquidity provisioning across Umoja DEX and yield farming platforms.